Amiraa279/Amira-Ahmed279/README.md

 - 👀 I’m interested in game development, web development, and programming.
 - 🌱 I’m currently learning more about JavaScript, Python, and game engines like Unity and Unreal Engine.
 - 💞️ I’m looking to collaborate on game development projects, programming challenges, and web development tasks.
-- 📫 How to reach me: You can reach me via my email (amiraa.5226@gmail.com) (amiraahmed66771@gmail.com)or through my social media profiles (https://www.facebook.com/profile.php?id=100040490743888).
+- 📫 How to reach me: You can reach me via my email (amiraa.5226@gmail.com) (amiraahmed66771@gmail.com)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love solving puzzles and challenges, and I’m always looking for new ways to enhance my coding skills!